Wiznet/RP2040-HAT-AZURE-C/README.md

 ### 2.1.3.
-Set your board network information and select application
+Set your board network information and select sample application

 In the following [`RP2040-HAT-AZURE-C/examples/main.c`](examples/main.c) source file, find the line similar to this and replace it as you want: